dbeilin/VMware-VM-Cloner/README.md

 This script is pretty customized to my needs.
 Since every work environment is different, I'd make sure to read everything below and figure out if it suits you.
 This is my very first GUI project for Powershell.
 I can tell in advance that it's not perfect, but it's working.
 Any feedback is always welcome.
-Use this with caution, as always, your milage may vary.
+Use this with caution, as always, your millage may vary.

+***

+Please note the script uses PowerCLI and was tested on a licensed ESXI 6.0.
+Users reported that this won't work on a free ESXI so this is just a heads up.

 ***